vincesthehuman/pwd/examination/client/README.md

 ### Functional requirements, Chat application:
 * The user should be able to have several chat applications running at the same time.
-* When the user opens the application for the first time the user should be asked to write his/her username.
+* When the user opens the application for the first time the user should be asked to write his/her chatName.
-* The username should remain the same the next time the user starts a chat application or the PWD is restarted.
+* The chatName should remain the same the next time the user starts a chat application or the PWD is restarted.
 * The user should be able to send chat messages using a textarea.
 * The user should be able to see at least the 20 latest messages since the chat applications was opened.
 * One, by you decided, extended feature.